ArchiveBox/docs/Upgrading-or-Merging-Archives.md

 4. Follow the steps below depending on your setup to run `archivebox init` (repeating as necessary for each major version if upgrading across multiple major versions)
 5. Confirm the upgrade succeeded and check for any orphan/corrupted snapshots with `archivebox status`

+💬 [Open an issue](https://github.com/ArchiveBox/ArchiveBox/issues/new/choose) in our bug tracker if you experience any problems with upgrading/merging/modifying collections.

+---

 **ℹ️ How it works internally:**

 The same command is used for initializing a new archive and upgrading an existing one. `archivebox init` is indempotent and safely be run multiple times.
 Running it will ensure your collection is on the latest version and all the files are in their correct locations. `archivebox status` can be used to check for orphan/corrupted snapshots or invalid index data.